IJuanTM/simpl/README.md

 * Small formatting changes and improvements
 * Added a code block to the landing page with the command to install add-ons using the npx tool

+#### Version 1.7.0 (2026-08-15)

+* Added a full admin panel to the auth add-on: user management (view, edit, soft-delete and restore, admin-created accounts), role management, and a login attempts page, all with sortable/searchable/paginated tables, breadcrumb navigation and hideable columns
+* Added proper migration and seeder classes for the auth add-on's database, replacing the old example `.sql` schema file
+* Added a scheduling system for running cron jobs
+* Added password policy enforcement, validated live as you type and again server-side
+* Added login lockout protection with exponential backoff, and per-account/per-IP rate limiting for the contact, forgot-password and verification forms
+* Hardened CSRF validation and session cookie handling
+* Added a shared modal for admin user actions
+* Automated subpage loading, reducing the PHP boilerplate a page needs; improved error page handling with its own redirect function and a new `ErrorCode` enum
+* Added a user profile page accessible to every user, with inline editing and profile image handling
+* Various console output, email template, and accessibility improvements throughout

 <br>